 A new track is a flick of the thumb away from being a distant afterthought on a newsfeed.
 Many DJs reflect that impatience in their sets; going from track to track aimlessly, looking for a reaction.
-Avery’s sets focus on a more longform approach; all night long sets are upcoming in both District 8 and York Hall in London.
+Avery’s sets focus on a more longform approach; all night long sets in both District 8 and York Hall in London.
 Even with shorter sets, such as his Dekmantel Boiler Room, we still see moments when the UK producer has captivated us through an adherence to sheer patience.

 “It’s something that I’m really interested in, it’s more important now than ever.
 There’s just so much information being thrown around all the time; it’s just quick fixes.
 Music, or any form of art, takes a really long time to make so if people are just consuming it in thirty second bursts what’s the point?
 I find that kind of demoralising.